iRoninIT/aironin-browse-mcp/README.md

 {
   "name": "take_screenshot",
   "arguments": {
-    "quality": 85
+    "quality": 85,
+    "fullPage": true
   }
 }
 ```

 **Use Case**: AI agents can use this to "see" what's displayed and make informed decisions about next actions.
+Full page capture is useful for long pages or when you need to see content below the viewport.

 #### `save_screenshot`